jchelly/gadgetviewer/README.md

 - HDF5  : allows reading of HDF5 snapshots
 - libpng: required for writing out movie frames and screenshots
-- PlPlot: to make scatterplots and histograms of particle properties (plplot is no longer necessary as the gadgetviewer can use Cairo, which is a dependency of Gtk, instead)
+- PlPlot: to make scatterplots and histograms of particle properties (plplot is no longer necessary as gadgetviewer can use Cairo, which is a dependency of Gtk, instead)

 If any of these are missing, some features will be unavailable.
 The